bassagan/etl-testing-fwk/tests/reports/README.md

 ## Prerequisites
 Before you begin, make sure you have completed Exercise 2 and have the following:
-- Two different test cases and its fixtures
+- At least one test case and its fixtures

 ## Setting up the testing environment

 ### 3.1.
 Install Allure
 First, we need to install the Allure command-line tool and the Allure-pytest plugin.
 a.
-Install Allure command-line tool:
+Install Allure command-line.
+You don't need to do this on the codespace
     * For Mac:
     ```bash
    brew install allure